JMRI/JMRI/scripts/HOWTO-distribution.md

 - Create a [GitHub Issue](https://github.com/JMRI/JMRI/issues) to hold discussion with conventional title "Create Test Release 4.99.3".
 (This [might already exist](https://github.com/JMRI/JMRI/issues?q=is%3Aissue+is%3Aopen+%22Create+Test+Release+4.99.3%22), if it was properly created at the end of the last build cycle)  Typical content:
 ```
 This is the next release in the 4.26 cycle.
-It's intended to be created from the HEAD of the j11master branch.
+It's intended to be created from the HEAD of the master branch.
 ```

 ================================================================================
 ## Update Content

-- As a special step while we’re working from j11master, create and merge a PR to merge `master` to `j11master`.
-CI should pass, but no need to wait 24 hours.

-- Go to the j11master branch on your local repository.
+- Go to the master branch on your local repository.
 Pull back from the main JMRI/JMRI repository to make sure you're up to date.

  - Make sure `git status` shows "up to date", not "ahead".